Mexico City Travel

-Will I need a tourist visa to visit Mexico?
+Do I need a visa to visit Mexico?

-You don’t need a visa!
 When you go through Customs/Immigration at the airport, you’ll receive your FMM 180-Day (6 month) Tourist Visa at no charge.
-Be sure to keep track of this visa, as you’ll have give it back when you’re leaving the country.
+Be sure to keep track of your FMM, as you’ll have give it back to an Immigration officer when you’re leaving the country.

-Do I need to speak Spanish to visit Mexico?
+Do I need to speak Spanish to visit Mexico City?

 As a general rule, you’ll want know at least a few words of Spanish when visiting CDMX.
 While servers in restaurants often speak some English, Uber drivers often do not.